Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

     bindingContext[BindingContext.DECLARATION_TO_DESCRIPTOR, declaration]
 ```

-In Analysis API, a concept similar to descriptors is named `KaSymbol`.
+In the Analysis API, a concept similar to descriptors is named `KaSymbol`.
 Just like descriptors, there
 are `KaClassSymbol`, `KaFunctionSymbol`, and `KaPropertySymbol`.

 To get a symbol for a `KtDeclaration`, simply use the `symbol` extension property.